Herobrine

 Herobrine is an urban legend and creepypasta from the sandbox video game Minecraft.
 He is often depicted as a version of the Minecraft character Steve, but with solid white eyes that lack pupils, and behavior that primarily involves destroying the player's world.
 The story originated from an anonymous post on 4chan's /v/ board in 2010, where the author reported encountering a strange figure in a single-player world, followed by their messages being deleted when they attempted to talk to other players about the sighting.
 The story was further popularized after livestreamers Copeland and Patimuss created their own versions.

 Herobrine has become a popular part of the online culture surrounding Minecraft, as well as effectively an internet meme.
 Interest in the character inspired many to create their own stories and alleged sightings centered around Herobrine, as well as create Minecraft mods that add him to the game.
 Interest in the character continued into the 2020s, leading to the rediscovery of formerly lost media related to the original sightings.
 Herobrine has been considered one of the most notable legends in video games, with his popularity leading to him ranking on a Guinness World Records poll for the best video game villains despite never truly existing within Minecraft.
-The character has been referenced several times by the developers of Minecraft.
+The character has been referenced several times by the developers of Minecraft, appearing on official artwork as well.

 Origins and characteristics

 The screenshot provided in the original Herobrine sighting, posted to 4chan in 2010.
 Herobrine can be spotted in the fog to the left of the hill.

 In 2010, during Minecrafts alpha stage of development, an anonymous post was made on 4chan's /v/ board, where the author claimed to encounter a mysterious entity while playing the game.
 The post claimed that shortly after starting a new world, the author saw what they believed to be a cow in the distance, which they approached in order to kill it.
 Upon approaching it, they instead saw a second player character with solid white eyes staring at them from the fog before vanishing.
 After the encounter, the author noticed numerous strange structures that they did not create.
-They claimed that when trying to contact other players about the event, they found their posts removed, eventually receiving a message from a user named "Herobrine" that simply said "stop."
+They claimed that when trying to contact other players about the event, they found their posts removed, eventually receiving a message from a user named "Herobrine" that simply said "stop".
 The anonymous post went on to claim that other players informed him that Herobrine was the alias of the brother of Notch, the creator of Minecraft.
 The 4chan post claimed that Notch said, in response to queries about whether he had a brother, "I did, but he is no longer with us."